Transvaginal Mesh (TVM)

 - Nerve damage

 If the side effects are severe a revision surgery can be done to reposition the bladder sling that is causing severe complications.
 Transvaginal mesh has fine pieces of filament that can fuse with your body’s organs and tissues.
-The mesh, especially if it is eroding, may be in multiple locations in the pelvic region and may have become intertwined with your body, further complicating the removal process.
+The mesh, especially if it is eroding, could be in multiple locations in the pelvic region and may have become intertwined with your body, further complicating the removal process.

 The removal process can be painful and it is difficult to achieve a full removal due to the fine pieces of filament.
 There are usually multiple procedures required in order to remove the mesh.